vechain/vechain-indexer/packages/indexer-core/README.md

 - `getLastSyncedBlockNumber` - should calculate the number of the last block that was synced by the indexer.
 - `rollback` - should undo the effects of processing a block.
-This is used when the indexer needs to roll back to a previous block for example in the event of a re-org or on startup to ensure data integrity.
+This is used when the indexer needs to roll back to a previous block for example in the event of a re-organization or on startup to ensure data integrity.
 - `processBlock` - the core business logic of the indexer.
 Generally the block data will be parsed and stored in a database.